 Sometimes, our negative behaviors or thoughts are a reflection of our past experiences.
 We could be generalizing on a whole racial group, gender, or way of dress because of a few negative experiences with people in this group.
 But just because a few people in this group are bad doesn’t mean everyone in this group are bad.

-Develop Your Sense of Humor and Laugh More on a Daily Basis
+7. Develop Your Sense of Humor and Get Yourself to Laugh More (Use Stand-Up Comedy)

 One of the most impactful changes I made towards my positive thinking was getting around humor more on a daily basis.